MikeChara/SpoilerAlertFrontEnd/readme.md

 ## Roadmap:

+- Add food item categories so user can get meaningful feedback for their eating habits.
+Do you buy a lot of bakery, and waste it?
+Or too much milk?
 - Add social aspects so users, particularly those sharing households, can communicate in-app
 - Add multiple food storage options within one household, for example, fridge, freezer, cupboard; changing expiry dates as moved.
 - Allow users, such as carers looking after multiple people, to access multiple houses